ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-09-23-insulating-my-van.md

 ![Polystyrene panels in the hollow areas](/assets/images/IMG_3382.jpg)

 I'm almost done with insulating the van.
-I could definitely feel a difference while the cold and rainy weather came over Berlin to announce autumn. :maple_leaf:
+I could definitely feel a difference while the cold and rainy weather came over Berlin to announce the autumn. :maple_leaf:

 ![Lying in the hammock](/assets/images/IMG_3378.jpg)